Frutigen railway station: Services

-The station is also served by PostAuto bus services to Wengi, Reudlen and Reichenbach im Kandertal, to Kandergrund, Blausee, Mitholz and Kandersteg, and to Achseten and Adelboden.
+The station is also served by PostAuto bus service to Wengi, Reudlen and Reichenbach im Kandertal, Automobilverkehr Frutigen-Adelboden bus service to Kandergrund, Blausee, Mitholz and Kandersteg, and to Achseten and Adelboden.

 The northern portal of the Lötschberg base tunnel lies immediately to the south of the station.
 Trains passing through the station are able to use either Lötschberg route, thanks to a grade-separated junction between the station and tunnel mouth.
 This junction also allows trains on the base tunnel route to bypass Frutigen station, using the Engstlige tunnel.

-Whilst passenger trains on the base tunnel route can serve Frutigen station, only one train per day does so, with most stopping services operating via the old line.
+Whilst passenger trains on the base tunnel route can serve Frutigen station, only a few trains per day do so, with most stopping services operating via the old line.